Winter Truck Maintenance: 8 Tips To Prepare Your Pickup Truck For Winter

 Our Locations

-Patriot Diesel and Automotive
+Patriot Diesel & Automotive

 Located on 1811 Hinckley Drive in Cheyenne, Wyoming, Patriot Diesel and Automotive is a light-duty repair shop that offers a full range of services for light-duty diesel trucks.
 Whether you need large-scale engine repair or basic preventive maintenance, you can rest assured knowing Patriot Diesel and Automotive has your back.
 Please also keep in mind that this particular location can facilitate light-duty alignments with our industry partners, but we don’t do them ourselves.